After Florence, here’s how you can still get to the coast from Charlotte

 With last week’s arrival of fall, some Charlotteans might be planning one final trip to the beach — but wondering how to get there with many roads still underwater due to Hurricane Florence.

-The good news is that portions the Carolinas’ coasts can be reached from Charlotte, though it will probably take longer than usual to get to some spots.
-And some highly popular areas, like Myrtle Beach, might be inaccessible with floodwaters expected to continue rising this week.
+The good news is that portions of the Carolinas’ coasts can be reached from Charlotte, though it will probably take longer than usual to get to some spots.
+And some highly popular areas, such as Myrtle Beach, might be inaccessible with floodwaters expected to continue rising this week.

-In North Carolina, many roads are still closed throughout the state, N.C.
+In North Carolina, many roads are still closed, N.C.
 Department of Transportation spokeswoman Jen Thompson said.
-As of Monday, about 425 roads remained impacted by the storm, including some in Charlotte-area counties like Anson and Stanly, she said.
+As of Monday, about 425 roads remained affected by the storm, including some in Charlotte-area counties such as Anson and Stanly, she said.

 One of those was Interstate 40 from N.C.
 41 (Exit 385) to Wilmington, the department said in a tweet.
 Two eastbound lanes were open and one westbound lane was open, it said.